 Cover the resist with an even layer of fibers.

-Make sure not to leave any gaps as this will result in thin spots.
-Aim to get all sides as even as is possible.
+Make sure not to leave any gaps, as this will result in thin spots.
+Aim to get all sides as even as possible.

 5. Cover With Curtain Netting and Wet With Hot Soapy Water